6 Must-See Attractions in Abruzzo

-The largest natural lake in Abruzzo, Lake Scanno, is a tranquil and picturesque destination.
+The largest natural lake in Abruzzo, Lago di Scanno is a tranquil and picturesque destination just north of the Abruzzo National Park.
 The drive on the windy road through the rocky mountains to get there offers panoramic views of the breath-taking scenery of the region.
 The emerald green lake and fresh mountain air is perfect for relaxation, but, if you’re feeling more adventurous, take a dip in the clear waters or hire a paddle boat or bike to explore the lake further.

 Gran Sasso and Monti della Laga National Park

 The national park was established in 1991 and is one of the largest protected areas in Europe.
-The landscape is dominated by mountains, with the tallest peak, the Corno Grande, reaching 2,912 meters above sea level.
-The park can be enjoyed and explored by either horseback, bike or on foot, and with over 150 miles of trails, there is a route to suit all abilities and time frames.
+The park encompasses a collection of mountains, with the tallest peak, the Corno Grande, reaching 2,912 meters above sea level.
+This location can be enjoyed and explored by either horseback, bike or on foot, and with over 150 miles of trails, there is a route to suit all abilities and time frames.
 Not only does the National Park have incredible scenery, the wildlife in the park is abundant, with rare animals such as wolves, cats, boars and bears residing there.
 It is also recognised world-wide for the diversity of plants!
+If you want to learn more, read our article on the wildlife of Abruzzo.

 The 13th century fortress is one of the oldest fort remains in Italy and it is also one of the highest in the Apennines, at 1,460 meters above sea level.
 The structure was originally built as a watchtower, but was later developed to shelter military personnel.
 The positioning of the fort, perched high on a hilltop, means the walk to see it can be quite a challenge, but the reward of the spectacular views from the top make it more than worth your while.

-These ruins are one of Italy’s hidden gems.
-Surrounded by the Monte Velino and Majella mountain range and luscious green hills, you will find some stunning examples of Roman and medieval ruins.
-Touring around the scenic location, you will discover an amphitheatre which is still used today for concerts, theatre and other events, a market place, the thermal spas, castle ruins and a temple.
+These ruins of an old Italic town are a true hidden gem, surrounded by the Monte Velino and Majella mountain ranges and luscious green hills.
+Here, you will find some stunning examples of Roman and medieval ruins including an ancient amphitheatre which is still used today for concerts, theatre and other events.
+In the local area, there is also a market place, thermal spas, castle ruins and a temple, making this a great location for a day trip.

 Santa Maria di Collemaggio